 Glendale County Building

-A project to expand or replace the Glendale County Building is indefinitely delayed because of significant, ongoing cuts to the judicial branch budget, as reported in this October 26, 2012 press release.
+As of October 26, 2012, the project to expand or replace the Glendale County Building is now indefinitely delayed due to significant, ongoing cuts to the judicial branch's budget.

 The State’s Administrative Office of the Courts (AOC) has proposed to expand or replace the Glendale County Building, also known as the Glendale Courthouse, at 600 E. Broadway in the civic center of Glendale.